 H1: The forced-choice method is reliable.
 Operationalised as:

 H1.1: Participants’ responses on the forced-choice task will differ significantly from responses that would be obtained under random responding.

+1.1a) The Number of wins in core items reflect non-random responses across participants

+1.1b) We plan to measure the proportion of transitively consistent preferences, a proportion over 70% would be acceptable

+1.1c) We plan to measure the proportion of participants whose entropic profile is significantly different form that obtained under random responding, a proportion of over 70% would be acceptable

 H1.2: Participants’ responses on the forced choice task will correlate across time points

+1.2.a) The number of wins in core items will correlate across time points

+1.2.b) The aitchison’s distance between participants’ responses in the first and second wave will be smaller than expected under random responding.

 H2: The forced-choice method has convergent validity.
 Operationalised as: